tobby-lie/Feed-Forward-NN-Customers-Exited/ReadMe.md

 # CUSTOMERS EXITED

-This program utilizes various feed- forward neural networks in order to predict which customers from a European Bank will exit or stay
-(1 or 0).
+This program utilizes various feed-forward neural networks in order to predict which customers from a European Bank will exit or stay (1 or 0).

 ## What's included:
 1. dataset.csv - preprocessed data file that will be